Monopond/fax-api/README.md

 **DocumentRefDoesNotExistException**, **InternalServerException**.
 You can find more details on these faults in Section 5 of this document.You can find more details on these faults in the next section of this document.

-# 4.Callback Service
+# 4. Outbound Callback Service
 ## Description
-The callback service allows our platform to post fax results to you on fax message completion.
+The outbound callback service allows our platform to post fax results to you on fax message completion.

 To take advantage of this, you are required to write a simple web service to accept requests from our system, parse them and update the status of the faxes on your system.